magic-wormhole/magic-wormhole/README.md

 ```$ pip install magic-wormhole```

-On Debian/Ubuntu systems, you may first need `apt-get python-dev libffi-dev`.
+On Debian/Ubuntu systems, you may first need `apt-get python-dev libffi-dev libsodium-dev`.
 On OS-X, you may need to install `pip`.

 Developers can clone the source tree and run `tox` to run the unit tests on